War of 17–92: Casselberry v. Fern Park

 Whether the Fern Park settlers intended it as an insult to the sovereignty of the town-within-a-town or not… you decide.
 But one thing is for sure, Casselberry folks took it as such.
 They fumed.

 In the reward advertisement for the signs below, one can’t help but think the reference to the “vacant Casselberry Garment Factory” was meant as a direct jab at Hibbard.
-His clothing factory, which manufactured parachutes during World War II, closed up shop in 1946.
+His clothing factory, which manufactured parachutes during World War II, closed shop in 1946.

 Newspaper reward ads for stolen “Welcome to Fern Park” signs in 1948 (left) and 1951 (right).